Make Your Nature Walk a Color Walk

 If someone blurts or starts to talk, gently put an arm around that child and squeeze him or her to yourself.
 You can make a quiet “shhh” sound as a reminder.
 Kiss the child on the head.
 Stay calm and gentle.

 What to notice

 As you walk, notice every time you see your color (or don’t see it).
 Observe what you see.
 Really look.
 If you need to stop and look at something for a little while, do that.

 Allow your observations to percolate.
 Make comparisons.
 Listen to sounds and notice textures and contrasts.
 Pay attention to the temperature, the color of the sky, the humidity or rain or fog.
 How cold is it?
 How warm?
 Wind or not?
 Is the sky blue or is it shades of grey and green?
 Does the grass look different in the shade compared with the full sun?
 Look at the shapes tree branches make when they intersect against the sky.

 When you finish your walk, come home, take off coats.
 Get a drink of water.
 Then sit at the table and take out a sheet of paper.
 Without talking, set the timer for 20 minutes and write about your walk.
 (If you have younger children, 7-10 minutes will be more than adequate).

-Here are a few guidelines for writing about your walk that you want to read before you walk or write.
-Feel free in this freewrite.
+Here are a few guidelines for writing about your walk that you want to read before you start writing.
+Feel FREE in this freewrite.
 You don’t need to write about the walk necessarily.
 In other words, you can write about whatever the walk inspires in you.

 - Write an interview with your color.